 Are the results reliable, objective, up-to-date, precise or academic?

 Can you download the text online or get it at the library?
-If the material is not easily accessible, you have to consider whether it is worthwhile locating it.
 In a full text database, the articles are available for download online.
-Note, however, that the license your university has purchased might cover only part of the articles in the database, others are found elsewhere.
-You can then ask for assistance from the library's interlibrary loan service.
+Note, however, that the license your university has purchased might cover only part of the articles in the database.
+You can always ask for help at the library.